Gates of the Arctic National Park and Preserve

 The Gates of the Arctic National Park and Preserve is home to a variety of unique and diverse flora that have adapted to the harsh subarctic climate.
 Some of the notable plants found in the park include:

-• Tundra vegetation
+- Tundra vegetation

-The park is characterized by its vast expanses of tundra, which are dominated by low-growing shrubs, such as willows (Salix spp.), alders (Alnus spp.), and cranberries (Vaccinium spp.).
+The park is characterized by its vast expanses of tundra, which are dominated by low-growing shrubs, such as willows (Salix spp.), alders (Alnus spp.), and cranberries (Vaccinium spp.). - Arctic Wildflowers

-Despite the harsh conditions, the park is also home to a variety of arctic wildflowers, including dwarf fireweed (Epilobium latifolium), arctic poppy (Papaver radicatum), and arctic forget-me-not (Eritrichium nanum).
+Despite the harsh conditions, the park is also home to a variety of arctic wildflowers, including dwarf fireweed (Epilobium latifolium), arctic poppy (Papaver radicatum), and arctic forget-me-not (Eritrichium nanum). - Mosses and Lichens

-Mosses and lichens are also common in the park and play an important role in the ecosystem, providing important habitats for insects and serving as a food source for some animals.
+Mosses and lichens are also common in the park and play an important role in the ecosystem, providing important habitats for insects and serving as a food source for some animals. - Deciduous Forests

 Along the river valleys and in the southern part of the park, deciduous forests can be found, including black spruce (Picea mariana), white spruce (Picea glauca), and balsam poplar (Populus balsamifera).